 One prominent theory underpinning student agency is Bandura's social cognitive theory (Bandura.
 1982), which emphasizes the role of self-efficacy in shaping human behaviour (Klemenčič, 2015).
-Self-efficacy refers to an individual's belief in their ability to accomplish tasks and achieve goals.
+Selfefficacy refers to an individual's belief in their ability to accomplish tasks and achieve goals.
 In the context of student agency, high self-efficacy is associated with learners' confidence in their capacity to take charge of their learning process (Ahrens, 2022; Ngarisan et al., 2022).
 Another relevant theoretical framework is Deci and Ryan's self-determination theory (SDT) (Deci & Ryan, 1985).
 SDT posits that individuals have innate psychological needs for autonomy, competence, and relatedness (Chiu & Chai, 2020; Klemenčič, 2015).
 Autonomy, in particular, aligns closely with the concept of student agency.
 It suggests that individuals are inherently motivated when they have a sense of control and volition over their actions (Lozano-Jiménez et al., 2021).
 In the educational context, fostering autonomy corresponds to empowering learners to make choices, set goals, and determine their learning path (Zhou, 2021), all of which are central to SDL.
-Vygotsky's sociocultural theory (Vygostsky, 1987) highlights the importance of social interaction and collaboration in learning. student agency, while often seen as an individual attribute, can also be cultivated through social interactions and collaborative learning experiences (Torres & LePeau, 2022).
-When learners have Italian Journal of Educational Technology.
-ISSN 2532-7632 (print) - ISSN 2532-7720 (online)
+Vygotsky's sociocultural theory (Vygostsky, 1987) highlights the importance of social interaction and collaboration in learning, student agency, while often seen as an individual attribute, can also be cultivated through social interactions and collaborative learning experiences (Torres & LePeau, 2022).
+When learners have opportunities to engage with peers, share their perspectives, and collectively shape their learning environment, they are more likely to develop a sense of agency (Moissac et al., 2020).